AdobeDocs/experience-manager-learn.en/help/cloud-service/eventing/examples/assets-pim-integration.md

 - The newly introduced Assets Author API is used to update the asset metadata in AEM.
 - The API authentication uses OAuth server-to-server (aka client credentials flow), see [OAuth Server-to-Server credential implementation guide](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/implementation/).
 - Instead of Adobe I/O Runtime Actions, other webhooks or Amazon EventBridge can be used to receive the AEM Assets event and process the metadata update.
-- Asset Events via AEM Eventing empowers businesses to automate and streamline critical processes, fostering efficiency and coherence across content ecosystem.
+- Asset Events via AEM Eventing empower businesses to automate and streamline critical processes, fostering efficiency and coherence across content ecosystem.